ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-us.md

 ![vRack creation](images/vrack3.png){.thumbnail}

-To continue configuring the vRack from the OVHcloud Control Panel, continue reading this guide from [Create a VLAN from the OVHcloud Control Panel](./#create-a-vlan-from-the-ovhcloud-control-space)
+To continue configuring the vRack from the OVHcloud Control Panel, skip to the section [Create a VLAN from the OVHcloud Control Panel](./#create-a-vlan-from-the-ovhcloud-control-space) of this guide.

 #### From the OVHcloud API